snie2012/zotero-llm-assistant/README.md

 ## Status

 This is currently a minimal plugin that installs successfully.
-LLM assistant functionality is planned for future development.
+Working with Cursor to add more functions.

 ## Installation